aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 - Add the necessary id attribute to the gear icon in the `main_nav`
 - Add the corresponding `.hidden` selector in `layout.scss`

-Open the `_gear_dropdown.html.erb` file where we have created the html structure of the dropdown.
+Open the `_gear_dropdown.html.erb` file where we have created the HTML structure of the dropdown.
 Notice the classes used to divide the different unordered lists and the span elements for the subtitles.

 - Render the partial as a child of the gear button using `<%= render partial: 'shared/gear_dropdown' %>`
 - Click the gear icon to test the toggling of the `hidden` class.